 Compared to working on campus, telecommuting can present different information security risks, especially when it comes to network security, data storage, and physical security.
 By following these best practices, you can help protect yourself and the university from cyberthreats.

 - Stay on a private, secured Wi-Fi network.
 Avoid using public Wi-Fi, and do not use public computers for work.
-Access the SANS OUCH! newsletter for more tips on making your home more cybersecure.
+Play the "Creating a Cyber Secure Home" video by SANS Institute (above) or read the SANS OUCH! newsletter for more tips on making your home more cybersecure.

 - Use a virtual private network (VPN) to create a private encrypted connection over the internet.
 Connect to the University of Utah’s VPN if you access sensitive or restricted data as defined in the university’s Data Classification and Encryption Rule (4-004C).
 Before you connect, please review this Knowledge Base article about the campus VPN, which is a limited resource and should be used appropriately.